 Nature, culture and history

-Notice that the granitic rocks are not evident on the plateau surface, here deep red soils over pale clays predominate the landscape.
+Notice that the granitic rocks are not evident on the plateau surface.
+There, deep red soils over pale clays dominate the landscape.
 The plateau is believed to be an ancient, higher-level land surface, deeply weathered from the granite sometime between 35 and 15 million years ago and is now eroding around its edges.
-The red soils have developed from iron and aluminium oxides accumulating in the soil surface profile, with other elements leached out from below.
-The soil here is somewhat more fertile than other granite soils.
-This would have encouraged the growth of rainforest in the high rainfall belt along the plateau’s eastern edge, and with settlement the clearing of the plateau for farming.
+Its red soils have developed from iron and aluminium oxides accumulating in the soil surface profile and are more fertile than soils derived from granite.
+The rich red soils support the lush growth of rainforest in the high rainfall belt along the plateau’s eastern edge, as well as the farming which has taken place since the clearing of the plateau.

-Basalt lavas on the plateau in the Crediton State Forest area were erupted from volcanoes to the south near Homevale National Park about 34 to 32 million years ago.
+About 34 to 32 million years ago, basalt lavas on the plateau in the Crediton State Forest area were erupted from volcanoes to the south, near Homevale National Park.

 Eroding Finch Hatton Gorge